Scott Precision Wire is a recognised World leader in the manufacture of wires for the electrofusion industry.

 Electrofusion wire is used to weld plastic pipe to plastic fittings, fittings that range from couplers to tees to elbows to tapping cocks.
 The pipe is used in water and gas delivery as well as in aggressive chemical process applications.
 Pipe and fittings can range in size from around 20mm diameter up to over 2m in diameter.
 The manufacturing process to produce the fittings vary, but all need the same electrofusion wire.

-in-house developed software
+custom wire, thanks to our in-house developed software

 Copper nickels, brass, bronze are also popular alloys used in our customers products.
 But don’t worry, our expertise and in-house developed software means we can help design and select the right resistance heating wire for your application.